Fred Nesser

-Frederick William Nesser (September 10, 1887 – July 2, 1967) was a professional American football player in the "Ohio League" and the early National Football League (NFL) for the Columbus Panhandles.
+Frederick William Nesser (September 10, 1887 – July 2, 1967) was an American professional football player in the "Ohio League" and the early National Football League (NFL) for the Columbus Panhandles.
 He was also a member of the Nesser Brothers, a group consisting of seven brothers who made-up the most famous football family in the United States from 1907 until the mid-1920s.
 He was the tallest and biggest of the football-playing brothers at six feet five inches and 250 pounds.
 He played mostly tackle or end, but sometimes he lined up in the backfield, to provide blocking.

 Fred also was a professional boxer and a legitimate contender for the heavyweight title, held by Jess Willard.
 However, in 1915, a broken wrist ended his boxing career.

 Around 1987 Fred's daughter, Vera, tried to get the city of Columbus to name a street for the Nesser Brothers.
 Her request was turned down.